Mandrill vs. Gorilla: Who Would Win A Fight?

 Gorillas live mostly on the ground.

 The greatest differences between a mandrill and a gorilla lie in their morphology and size.
-Gorillas can range in size from 4 to 5.1 ft tall and weigh between 220 and 400 lbs on average while having a dark-colored and thickly set body and head and no tail.
+Gorillas can range in size from four to 5.1 feet tall and weigh between 220 and 400 lbs on average while having a dark-colored and thickly set body and head and no tail.
 Mandrills only weigh up to 60 lbs on average and stand just 2.1 ft tall while having a colorful face and posterior, a long face, and a short tail.

-Mandrill vs Gorilla: Size
+Mandrill vs. Gorilla: Size

 Facial view of the mandrill